Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 The little understood issue with Linea Nigra is that it is a line which may always have been present, it’s just that until the influence of melanocyte stimulating hormone it wasn’t nearly as visible.
 Linea Alba (meaning white line) is the term for the line which changes into Linea Nigra as a result of becoming darker.

 Another influencing factor is that as the abdominal muscles stretch and separate, Linea Nigra tends to form.
 The line which is created is certainly more prominent in some women than others and marks the midway point between the left and right abdominal muscles and where they meet in the centre.
 These “strap” muscles need to separate to allow the pregnant abdomen to grow.
-Some people believe it is the relative “thinness” of the skin which is the cause for Linea Nigra formation, but again, there is little evidence to support this theory.
+Some people believe it is the relative “thinness” of the skin which is the cause for Linea Nigra formation.

 The hormonal effect of increased melanin production is also responsible for many other skin changes during pregnancy, including the nipples becoming darker.
 Moles, birthmarks and freckles often appear darker as well.
 Even scar tissue can begin to appear darker and more obvious than before.